SamirahAlhusayni/Builder/README.md

-Example of String builder:
+C# - StringBuilder

-Student Card
+I built a Student Card as an example